All Episodes

 Hey, Rush.

-Uh forgive my passion, but I I found it a ludicrous for the for the democrats to say that they support the troops, that they're gonna base their vote on whether to fund them or not on whether they get a place that store their peanuts.
+Forgive my passion, but I found it ludicrous for the Democrats to say that they support the troops, but they're going to base their vote on whether to fund them or not, on whether they get a place to store their peanuts.

 Give me a break.

-I mean, let's uh let's just say uh where's the integrity?
+I mean, let's just say, where's the integrity?

-You either support the troops based on your clear beliefs or you don't.
+You either support the troops based on your core beliefs or you don't.

 I don't think they're even trying to even make that statement much anymore.

-They're they just want the phones for the they tried to all last year, but they're you don't hear them say i if you don't hear them make a big point out of supporting the troops when they say they want the withdrawal date to start March 31st of 2008.
+They tried all last year, but you don't hear them say, you don't hear them make a big point out of supporting the troops when they say they want the withdrawal date to start March 31st of 2008.

-I I think the reason I think this so personal is because my son, Sergeant Bunny Hugh was killed in Afghanistan on the 19th of February of this year.
+The reason I think this is so personal is because my son-in-law, Sergeant Buddy Hugh, was killed in Afghanistan on the 19th of February of this year.

-And it just grates on me to have the Democrats with their podium uh that that they have to to to just spew all the the discontent and the hatred and and and the rock don't tell me that you support these guys.
+And it just grates on me to have the Democrats with their podium that they have to just spew all the discontent and the hatred and the rocks that don't tell me that you support these guys.

-If you want to save money, let's call back the the medics and the surgeons and stuff.
+If you want to save money, let's call back the Demetics and the surgeons and stuff.

-Give me a break, don't tell me that you support the troops and want to uh get the uh the Taliban or Iraq, even uh and give the enemies a plan of when you're gonna withdraw.
+I want to get the Taliban or Iraqis and give the enemies a plan of when you're going to withdraw.

 Yeah, I know.

-I got a dead soul on a 23-year-old, it's a widow, and a four-month-old girl that doesn't have a father.
+A 23-year-old daughter's a widow and a four-month-old grandson that doesn't have a father.

-And and it just ins I'm insist that she gives us the the the uh uh minimum wage increase instead of doing something about the increases across the border.
+And it just insensit that she gives us the minimum wage increase instead of doing something about the encourages across the border.

 And that's what frosts you.